 But it’s a one-size-fits-all sort of solution that is not as easily customizable as the various products that Intuit’s QuickBooks offer.
 QuickBooks is accessible to pretty much everyone, regardless of whether you have an accounting background.
 QuickBooks can also handle the growth that your business will hopefully attain.
 And what entrepreneur doesn’t plan to grow their business?
 Excel is like training wheels, but eventually, as your business takes off, the training wheels will hold you back, and you’ll need to upgrade to a more sophisticated software, such as QuickBooks.

-Still not sure which software is right for your business?
-Reach out to our knowledgeable advisors at TechnologyAdvice who are ready to help.
+If you’re still not sure if QuickBooks or Excel are right for your business, reach out to our knowledgeable advisors at TechnologyAdvice who are ready to help.